codazoda/ponder/README.md

 I use it to jot down quick notes while I'm in meetings.
 If parts of those notes turn out to be important, I can copy/paste the notes to a more permanent document, into emails or messages, etc.

 I use it to write longer comments that I'm going to send in chat apps like Slack.
-This prevents me from showing up as "Joel is typing" as I compose a longer message or response and it prevents me from accidentally sending something that I was finished writing.
+This prevents me from showing up as "Joel is typing" as I compose a longer message or response and it prevents me from accidentally sending something that I wasn't finished writing.

 I use it to write letters that I don't intend to keep electronic copies of.
 When you print ponder it hides the navigation, resulting in an old-school typewriter looking printed document.